Moderocky/Wellspring-old/README.md

    * They function as an actually-useful replacement for both entity metadata and persistent data containers.
    * Attachments have a normal class structure, but have a hook to allow data to be saved within NBT.
    * See [here](https://github.com/Moderocky/Wellspring/blob/master/guides/attachments.md) for more information.
+ * A full Structure API, not only for procedural world structures but also for structure-block structures.
+   * Pasting and loading from a structure 'clipboard.'
+   * Saving and loading from to world resources, files and resource streams.
+   * Detecting generated structure bounds and individual parts.
+ * Class-wide inherited listener annotations.
+ * Tile entities and tile entity NBT exposed.
+ * All blocks may have NBT attributed to them, which is stored within the chunk section.
  * Custom potion effect type [builder](https://github.com/Moderocky/Wellspring/blob/master/guides/potions.md).
    * Persist over restarts.
    * Work with existing bukkit effects.